Militants Behead American Journalist, Leveling New Threats At U.S.

 DIANE FOLEY: He always hoped that he would come home, that was his hope.
 And he sustained all the others who were with him, really with that hope.

-SIEGEL: Foley's death is also a challenge to the United States and its way forward in Iraq and Syria.
+CORNISH: Foley's death is also a challenge to the United States and its way forward in Iraq and Syria.
 President Obama interrupted his vacation to denounce the killing.

 (SOUNDBITE OF PRESS CONFERENCE)

 PRESIDENT BARACK OBAMA: No faith teaches people to massacre innocents.
 No just God would stand for what they did yesterday and what they do every single day.

 CORNISH: In a moment, we'll hear more about James Foley's life and work.
 But first, NPR's Dina Temple-Raston examines how his death may signal that the Islamic State has turned its sights on the U.S.

 DINA TEMPLE-RASTON, BYLINE: When the Obama administration was debating earlier this summer whether to conduct airstrikes against the Islamic State, one of the chief concerns was that it would give the group, also known as ISIS, an excuse to strike out at the U.S.

 BRUCE HOFFMAN: I think it was always wishful thinking to imagine that the threat that ISIS presented was an entirely local one and that for some reason they had forgot about the United States.

 TEMPLE-RASTON: Bruce Hoffman is a terrorism expert at Georgetown University.

 HOFFMAN: I think in many respects, they were looking for an excuse or for the opportunity.
 The airstrikes certainly gave them that.
 Their enmity towards the United States is undiminished; it's just that their focus was someplace else.